ims-research/C-Sharp-Sip-Lib/README.md

 See the SIPLibDriver project for a very simple example.

-There is no documentation at the moment.
+Documentation can be found at my [github page](http://richardspiers.github.io/sip_library.html).
 Please leave some feedback if you are interested in the project.

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/richardspiers/C-Sharp-Sip-Lib/issues)